- Download our Moving to South Africa Guide (PDF)

 Handshakes are the norm in professional settings.

-Broad-Based Black Economic Empowerment (BBBEE) is an affirmative action policy that aims to redress the socio-economic imbalances caused by apartheid through helping to bring the black majority into the economic mainstream.
-This has an effect on hiring processes, as certain population groups are given preference for BBBEEE jobs.
+Broad-Based Black Economic Empowerment (BBBEE) is an affirmative action policy that aims to redress the socio-economic imbalances caused by apartheid by helping to bring the black majority into the economic mainstream.
+This affects hiring processes, as certain population groups are given preference for BBBEE jobs.
 Though the programme is not compulsory, BBBEE-certified businesses are given certain benefits.

 Business culture in South Africa

 South African business culture is marked by striking differences in ethnicity, language and customs.
-The most important thing for expats doing business in the country is to try and understand the complexities of business culture in South Africa.
+The most important thing for expats doing business in the country is to try to understand the complexities of business culture in South Africa.
 Over time, a few common practices will emerge.

 South Africans tend to prefer doing business with people they've met before.
-They are also known for being warm and inviting, and a bit of relationship-building will go a long way to cementing business arrangements.
+They are also known for being warm and inviting, and a bit of relationship-building will go a long way in cementing business arrangements.
 South Africans value hard work and applaud those who have succeeded – but they tend to prioritise other aspects of life such as family, good living and friendship.

 Punctuality is also important; however, depending on the client's culture, it may be necessary to wait patiently.
 Government figures, for instance, are often late.

-The South African work environment tends to be more relaxed and personable than expats may be used to, with the possible exception of some of the larger corporations and more established financial institutions.
-That said, a clear management hierarchy still exists, and showing respect for senior executives and colleagues is important.
+The South African work environment tends to be more relaxed and personable than expats may be used to, with the possible exception of some larger corporations and more established financial institutions.
+That said, a clear management hierarchy still exists, and showing respect for senior executives and colleagues is essential.
 In exchange, decisions are often made in a somewhat egalitarian manner.

 Dos and don'ts of business in South Africa